scb-10x/typhoon-travel/README.md

-# Typhoon Travel - AI Travel Buddy
+# Typhoon Travel

-A modern web application that assist your on travel task.
-Built with Next.js, TypeScript, Tailwind CSS, and Typhoon AI.
+## Introduction

+[Typhoon Travel](https://travel.apps.opentyphoon.ai) is an AI-powered travel assistant that helps you plan your trips, create personalized itineraries, and get expert travel advice.
+The application streamlines travel planning by generating custom itineraries based on your preferences and providing conversational travel consultation.

+This project is part of [Typhoon Application Week](https://apps.opentyphoon.ai), showcasing the capabilities of the [Typhoon platform](https://opentyphoon.ai).
+Please note that this application is not maintained for production use and is not production-ready.
+Use at your own risk.

-## Features
+## Highlighted Features + Typhoon Integration

-- **AI-Powered Itinerary Generator**: Create personalized travel itineraries based on destination, dates, interests, and budget
+- **AI-Powered Itinerary Generator**: Typhoon creates personalized travel plans based on destination, dates, interests, and budget, utilizing its knowledge of global destinations and planning capabilities.

-- **Travel Consultant**: Chat with our AI travel expert for personalized advice and recommendations
+- **Travel Consultant**: Chat with an AI travel expert powered by Typhoon's conversational abilities to get personalized advice and recommendations about destinations, accommodations, and local experiences.

-- **Multi-language Support**: Available in English and Thai
+- **Multi-language Support**: Typhoon's multilingual capabilities enable the application to provide travel assistance in both English and Thai.

-- **Typhoon AI Integration**: Leverages powerful typhoon-v2.1-12b-instruct and typhoon-v2-r1-70b-preview models
-- **Interactive UI**: Beautiful, responsive UI with animations and modern design
-- **Export Options**: Download and print your generated itineraries
-- **Smart Destination Suggestions**: Auto-complete destination search with popular location suggestions
+- **Smart Destination Suggestions**: Leverages Typhoon's knowledge base to offer intelligent auto-complete for destinations with popular location suggestions.

-- **Interest Selection**: Preset interest categories to help tailor your itinerary
+- **Interest-Based Recommendations**: Typhoon analyzes your selected interests to tailor attractions, activities, and experiences in your generated itineraries.

-## Getting Started
+## Getting Started (Local Development)

 ### Prerequisites